noise-lab/networking-intro/assignments/2-dns.md

    * The `A` letter next to the IP address indicates that this is an "address" record, in other words an IP address.
 There are other record types.
    * What does the number on the same line next to the A mean?
+3. Now repeat these steps above with `amazon.com` or another domain name of your choice.
+How do the results differ?
-3. Type `dig MX uchicago.edu`; how does the record differ?
+4. Type `dig MX uchicago.edu`; how does the record differ?
 What do you think this record type is used for?

+### Part 2: How the DNS Resolves a Query

-4. Now type `dig NS uchicago.edu`.
+5. Now type `dig NS uchicago.edu`.
 These records are called "authoritative name servers" for the domain, in other words the servers that are responsible for resolving any domain name in the `uchicago.edu` domain.
 How do you think your browser would find these servers?
-5. Type `dig +trace uchicago.edu`.
+6. Type `dig +trace uchicago.edu`.
 This "trace" provides the complete set of DNS lookups that your browser would issue to resolve the domain name `uchicago.edu` to an IP address.
 How many lookups are performed?
 How long does each one take?
 Imagine that when loading a web page, you'd need to load hundreds of objects.
 How could this process be sped up?

-Below are some more questions we can explore in class together that build on these initial experiments.

-## Questions

-Now repeat these steps above with `amazon.com` or another domain name of your choice.
-How do the results differ?

 ## Home Thought Question